Kisaragi Station: Impacts of the urban legend

 After the topic went viral on Twitter, the urban legend became widely known with internet users, and many phone calls and mails have been sent to Enshū Railway.
 Many people have since visited Saginomiya Station with the specific belief that it inspired the urban legend.
 Enshū Railways have advertised the station as the birthplace of the urban legend, and events related to it have been held there.

 In 2014, an anonymous user on Google Maps created a spot called "Kisaragi Station" on a pond in the area of University of Tsukuba.

 Film

 In 2022, a movie about the urban legend, titled Kisaragi Station, was released, becoming especially popular in regions close to Hamamatsu.

 Following the movie's release, Enshū Railway briefly changed the name of Saginomiya Station to Kisaragi Station following the release.
 In the same year, they also sold a replica train tickets with Kisaragi Station as a destination; they sold out after an hour.

 Music

-In 2020, a song based off of the urban legend was released by a YouTuber under the username x0o0x_.
+In 2020, a song based on the urban legend was released by a YouTuber under the username x0o0x_.
 The video, has no visible title, achieved through the use of an invisible character unicode, similarly used for the channel's display name.
 On other streaming platforms, such as Spotify, the song is titled as "/ / // / /".
 It has amassed a wide audience online, playing a role in the legend's popularity.

+In 2021, popular Japanese EDM artist Camellia (かめりあ) created a track based on the urban legend for his album U.U.F.O, which is themed around various Urban Legends.